 It is important to comment that the AMF method assumes a trajectory near a single magnetic structure inside CMEs.
-Then, large impact parameters or imprecise CME boundaries might mislead the method's results; as well CMEs of non-single magnetic structure.
-Perhaps one of them is the reason for the errors above the average ($\varepsilon{TT_T} >> 9\%$) of events 1, 2, 9, and 10.
-By inspecting these events we notice that their temperature profiles surpassed the expected temperature (solid gray line), a condi-

-425 tion that could have a number of explanations.
-For example, it is reasonable to think of multiple magnetic structures forming the CMEs, and to assume that the CME material might have been somehow externally compressed.
+Then, large-impact parameters or imprecise CME boundaries might mislead the method's results, as well as CMEs of nonsingle magnetic structure.
+Perhaps one of them is the reason for the errors above the average ($\varepsilon{TT_r} \gg 9\%$) of Events 1, 2, 9, and 10.
+By inspecting these events we notice that their temperature profiles surpassed the expected temperature (solid grey line), a condition that could have a number of explanations.
+For example, it is reasonable to think of multiple magnetic structures forming the CMEs and to assume that the CME material might have been somehow externally compressed.
 It might also be possible that the CME boundaries are ambiguously determined, implying that we are not correctly analyzing the CMEs.

-In regard to transit and travel times and impact parameter, we note in panels (a) and (c) of Figure 7 that ΔT is highly dependent on the trajectory at which it is 'measured' (calculated).
-In both panels we appreciate that ΔT is maximum when the

-- measuring location passes by the CME center (0° lines), since the whole and expanding CME is transited.
-After this maximum, 430 ΔT gradually decreases as the CME trajectory moves away from the measurement location (larger angles), which reduces the CME structure 'seen' at the measured location; implying that the CME radius 'seen' in situ, i.e., the value of k, would be a lower limit.
-In contrast, we appreciate that TT grows larger as the impact parameter gets larger.
-It most probably derives from the fact that CME structure delays in being 'seen' the measured point moves away from the CME trajectory.
-Surprisingly, the - 435 growth of TT and the shortening of ΔT somehow equilibrate with each other to make the closest approach of the CME center (open diamonds) almost equal for all impact parameters.
+In regard to transit and travel times and the impact parameter, we note in panels (a) and (c) of Fig. 7 that ΔT is highly dependent on the trajectory at which it is "measured" (calculated).
+In both panels we see that ΔT is maximum when the measuring location passes by the CME center (0° lines), since the whole and expanding CME is transited.
+After this maximum, ΔT gradually decreases as the CME trajectory moves away from the measurement location (larger angles), which reduces the CME structure "seen" at the measured location, implying that the CME radius "seen" in situ, i.e., the value of k, would be a lower limit.
+In contrast, we see that TT grows larger as the impact parameter gets larger.
+It most probably derives from the fact that the CME structure delays in being "seen" and the measured point moves away from the CME trajectory.
+Surprisingly, the growth of TT and the shortening of ΔT somehow equilibrate with each other to make the closest approach of the CME center (open diamonds) almost equal for all impact parameters.

-Density and temperature errors 3.4
+3.4 Density and temperature errors

-The synthetic profiles of temperature and density were the ones with the largest errors, with averages of 83% the first and 147% the latter (see Figure 3).
-In particular, our density profiles systematically had errors above 70% that reach values as large as 327%.
+The synthetic profiles of temperature and density were the ones with the largest errors, with averages of 83% for the first and 147% for the latter (see Fig. 3).
+In particular, our density profiles systematically had errors above 70% that reach values as large as 327 %.
 Such large errors represent an important limitation for our formalism.
-Consequently, before we discuss our results 440 regarding temperature and density, we attempt to understand these errors.
+Consequently, before we discuss our results regarding temperature and density, we attempt to understand these errors.
 In order to do so, we depart from the fact that in situ values of density and temperature showed significant (large and fast) variations during ΔT .
-This behavior can be appreciated in Figure 8 (a), where we present a histogram of the standard deviations (σ), in terms of the median values of N_p (orange) and T{p} (green), during ΔT .
-In the panel we note that, when neglecting events 5 and 6, the values of σ are systematically larger 445 than their associated median values ($\sigma > 1$).
-In the case of events 5 and 6, we noted that their standard deviations fell near the average value; nevertheless they also had median values far above the average.
-These conditions resulted in the short bars shown in the histogram in Figure 8 (a).
+This behavior can be seen in Fig. 8a, where we present a histogram of the standard deviations (σ) in terms of the median values of N_p (orange) and T_p (green), during ΔT .
+In the panel we note that, when neglecting Events 5 and 6, the values of σ are systematically larger than their associated median values ($\sigma > 1$).
+In the case of Events 5 and 6, we noted that their standard deviations fell near the average value; nevertheless, they also had median values far above the average.
+These conditions resulted in the short bars shown in the histogram in Fig. 8a.